Dieses Tutorial wurde ursprünglich von Bracer Jack erstellt und auf seiner Webseite www.bracercom.com veröffentlicht.

 Six Colors: I have not seen any LCARS interface with more than five colors and looked right.

 I don't care if it's a shade of a shade of a tint of a shade of etc; use it at your own peril.
+I'm not saying you can't; just don't make a fool of yourself if you do.

 Color is a very big part of LCARS, go ahead and multi-color your LCARS...after...you've learned your color theory.